B2. Operations

 Example

-Part 2 How many gums of each flavour should he make?
+Part 2 How many gums of each flavour should the manufacturer make?

 • with manipulatives, such as interlocking cubes of different colors;